nodejs/Release/README.md

 teams.
 These teams are:

 * Releasers team
-* LTS team
 * CITGM team

-The `releasers` team is entrusted with the secrets and CI access to be able build and sign releases. **Additions to the releasers team must be approved by the TSC following the process outlined in GOVERNANCE.md.**

-The Long Term Support (LTS) team manages the process/content of LTS releases and the required backporting for these releases.
-Additions to the LTS team needs sign off from the rest of the LTS team.
+The `releasers` team is entrusted with the secrets and CI access to be able build and sign releases. **Additions to the releasers team must be approved by the TSC following the process outlined in GOVERNANCE.md.** The team also manages the process/content of LTS releases and the required backporting for these releases.

 The Canary in the Gold Mine (CITGM) team maintains CITGM as one of the key sanity checks for releases.
 This team maintains the CITGM